The Good Seed

 So, let’s look at some basic philosophies for what is taught as important for your time on the planet.
 Priority dictates survival, the getting of what we need.
 After that, we become creative in expressing religion, arts, study, exploration and self-actualization.
 An artist’s palette of choices.
 Let’s look at some of these tools.

 · I want what I want and life is short.
 Enjoying life is better than hardship and struggle.
-Therefore, it is incumbent that we have resources to achieve joy and happiness.
+Therefore, it is incumbent that we have the resources to achieve joy and happiness.
 Is that money, power, privileges, access to knowledge, to people who are beneficial to my success?
 I will work hard and do what is necessary to get there.

 · Impress others with our achievements so that they will never disrespect us again.
 Get multiple college degrees, attain high offices around the world and at home, teach your children to excel and become model representatives of our ethnic group.